awsdocs/incident-manager-user-guide/doc_source/escalation.md

 ## Stages<a name="escalation-stages"></a>

 Escalation plans use stages where each stage lasts a defined number of minutes\.
 Each stage has the following information:
 + **Duration** \- The amount of time the plan waits until beginning the next stage\.
-As soon as the engagement starts the first stage begins\.
+The first stage of the escalation plan begins once the engagement starts\.
 + **Contacts** \- The escalation plan engages each contact using its defined engagement plan\.
 You can set up each contact to stop the progression of the escalation plan before it goes to the next stage\.
 Each stage can have multiple contacts\.
+To learn more about setting up contacts, see the [Contacts](contacts.md) section of this guide\.

 ## Create an escalation plan<a name="escalation-create"></a>